bgplab/bgplab/docs/session/5-routeserver.md

 ### Device Requirements {#req}

 * Use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support) for ISP1 and RS routers.
-* Use Arista EOS, Cumulus Linux, or FRR for ISP2 and ISP3.
+* Use Arista EOS or FRRouting for ISP2 and ISP3.
-* You can do automated lab validation with Arista, Cumulus Linux, or FRR running on ISP2 and ISP3.
+* You can do automated lab validation with Arista EOS or FRR running on ISP2 and ISP3.
 Automated lab validation requires _netlab_ release 1.8.3 or higher.
-* Git repository contains Cumulus Linux initial device configurations for RS, ISP2, and ISP3.

 ### Lab Wiring